 Wilton man pleads not guilty to endangering welfare of dependent person

 Dec.
-7—FARMINGTON — A Wilton man pleaded not guilty Tuesday to a charge of intentionally or knowingly endangering the welfare of a dependent person, between July and August 2018.
+8—FARMINGTON — A Wilton man who previously operated rehabilitation and living centers around Maine pleaded not guilty Tuesday to a charge of intentionally or knowingly endangering the welfare of a dependent person, between July and August 2018.

 Irving Faunce, 76, was indicted in October by a Franklin County grand jury on the charge brought by the Maine Attorney General's Healthcare Crimes Unit.